youpengl/youpengl.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am currently a first-year PhD student in the Department of Computer Science at [The University of Texas at Dallas](https://cs.utdallas.edu), under the supervision of Prof. [Xinda Wang](https://www.xindawang.org).
-Before this, I obtained my master’s degree from Xidian University, China.
+I am currently a second-year PhD student in the Department of Computer Science at [The University of Texas at Dallas](https://cs.utdallas.edu), under the supervision of Prof. [Xinda Wang](https://www.xindawang.org).
+Before this, I completed my master’s degree and was selected as an Outstanding Graduate at Xidian University in China.

-My current research focuses on AI for Software Security, primarily exploring and enhancing the capabilities of Large Language Models (LLMs) for vulnerability detection.
-I am also interested in Trustworthy AI (e.g., LLM security) and have published several papers in the fields of Federated Learning and AI Security.
-I am always open to in-depth discussions or collaborations with peers.
+My current research focuses on AI for software security, primarily enhancing the capabilities of Large Language Models (LLMs) for software security tasks such as vulnerability detection and patch management.
+I am also interested in the security and safety aspects of Trustworthy AI, and I have published several top-tier conference papers on trustworthy federated learning.

+I am actively seeking potential academic collaborations and internship opportunities.